weenaath/sales-force-automation/README.md

 # 🚀 Sales Force Automation (SFA) System

-A comprehensive, mobile-first Field Sales Management System designed to bridge the gap between field representatives and headquarters.
+A production-grade, full-stack Field Sales Management platform designed to bridge the gap between headquarters and field representatives.
+Features real-time GPS tracking, Digital Invoicing, and Interactive Analytics.
 Built with Django and modern Vanilla JS.

 ## 📖 Overview

 The Sales Force Automation System is a full-stack web application tailored for distribution companies.
 It solves the challenge of real-time field data collection by providing:

-1. For Sales Reps: A streamlined, mobile-optimized interface to record shop visits, sales, and inventory updates in seconds.
+1. For Management (HQ): A "Mission Control" dashboard with live revenue tracking, route performance heatmaps, and staff target monitoring.

-2. For Management: A powerful analytics dashboard featuring real-time revenue tracking, route performance maps, and product trend analysis.
+2. For Field Reps: A streamlined mobile interface to record sales, track inventory, and generate PDF invoices on the spot.

 This project focuses on User Experience (UX) and Data Visualization, moving away from clunky enterprise software to a clean, "SaaS-style" aesthetic.